SimOgaard/SpetsDev/README.md

 pre cull snap every object to 45 degree rotations, or 22.5 or 12.25 or 6.125 or ... pre cull snap every object to pixel grid

+stone shader renders its normal to _CameraNormalsTexture on build but not play?!?!

 update normalshading and flat shading to get: a light value (float 4) of: global environment light (colored)